Types of Genetic Testing

 Direct DNA studies

-Direct DNA studies simply look directly at the gene in question for an error.
+Direct DNA studies look directly at the gene in question for an error.
 This technology

 is called FISH or PCR.
-Errors in the DNA may include a replication of the
+Errors in the DNA may include:

-replication of a small sequence (for instance, 3 base pairs) of the gene's DNA (trinucleotide
+Trinucleotide repeat.
+This is a repeated replication of a small sequence of the gene's

-repeat).
-Different types of errors or mutations are found in different disorders.
+Different types of errors (mutations) are found in different disorders.
 It is usually

 very important to find the mutation that is present in a family by first studying

-the family member with the genetic disorder (in this case, cancer) before
+the family member with the genetic disorder such as cancer before testing other relatives

-mutation on to the next generation.
-The DNA needed for direct DNA studies is usually
+on to the next generation.
+The DNA needed for direct DNA studies is usually obtained

 Indirect DNA studies

-but researchers know approximately where it lies on a particular chromosome.
+but researchers know about where it lies on a particular chromosome.
 Or other times,

 the gene is identified, but direct gene studies are not possible because the gene

 is too large to analyze.
 In these cases, indirect DNA studies may be done.

 Indirect DNA studies involve using markers to find out whether a person has inherited

-the crucial

-region of the genetic code that is passing through the family with the
+the important region of the genetic code that is passing through the family with the

 disease.
 Markers are DNA sequences located close to or even within the gene of interest.

 Because the markers are so close, they are almost always inherited together with the

 disease.
 When markers are this close to a gene, they are said to be linked.
 If someone

 in a family has the same set of linked markers as the relative with the disease, this

 person often also has the disease-causing gene mutation.
-Because indirect DNA studies involve
+Because indirect DNA studies

 Indirect studies usually involve blood samples from several family members, including

 those with and without the disorder in question.
-This is to establish what pattern of markers
+This is to see what pattern of markers

-appear to be associated with the disease.
-Once the disease-associated pattern of markers is identified, it is possible to offer testing to relatives to determine who
+appear to be linked with the disease.
+Once the disease-linked pattern of markers is

+found, it is possible to offer testing to relatives.
+The testing can determine who

-inherited this pattern, and as such, is at increased risk of cancer.
+inherited this pattern and so is at increased risk of cancer.

 The accuracy of linkage studies depends on how close the markers are to the faulty

 gene.
-In some cases, a reliable marker is not available and the test, therefore, cannot

-give any useful
+In some cases, a reliable marker is not available.
+The test can't give any useful

 information to the healthy family members.
-In many cases, several
+In many cases, several family members are

-Many of the cancer susceptibility genes that we know about today were discovered using
+Many of the cancer risk genes known today were discovered using linkage studies of

 Biochemical genetic studies